 These images can be created using a range of different devices, technologies and online spaces.
 Photos and videos are often created via phones, tablets or webcams, and may be shared via messaging apps or social media sites.

 Why do people send nudes?

 Some young people tell us that taking and sending nude images makes them feel more confident about themselves and about their bodies, and can be a way to explore new relationships with others.
 However, when instances of sexting happen without the permission of the original sender, it can make people feel betrayed, embarassed, upset and disrespected, which is never okay.

 There are instances where a person might have sent their nude image to someone, but didn't really want to.
 For example, it might be that someone pressures or coerces someone into sending a nude image, or that they felt they had to send one to fit in or be accepted.

 It is also possible that a nude image gets shared online that people say is a particular person they know, but in fact it is a nude image of an unknown person, found online, and someone else's name has been linked to it.

-The sharing of naked pictures is not a new thing but the speed with which you can share and the potential audience size has dramatically changed as a result of the online world.
+The sharing of nude images is not a new thing but the speed with which they can be shared and the potential audience size has dramatically changed as a result of the online world.

 What is the law?